Zeyad-Amr/RadiPeerReview/README.md

 ### Final Approval

-1. **Streamlined Workflow for Approval**: As a radiologist, I want a streamlined workflow for final approval of reviewed reports.
+1. **Streamlined Workflow for Approval**: As a radiologist, I want a streamlined workflow for the final approval of reviewed reports.

 ### Admin Management